yuhan-yhyh/Dataset_Code_MGSVM-FS-MM-LiDAR/Readme.md

         d: Distance
         DoLP: Degree of linear polarization

-Three evaluation metrics

-        1. F1 score
-        2. Kuncheva's stability index
-        3. Selection probability

  Target number of selected spectral channels (feature groups)

          1 --> 28
 ### Example command -- Evaluate the feature selection algorithms for arbitrary modality combinations and save the evaluation metrics
 Different modality combinations can be set in the file *Evaluation_feature_selection_methods.py*.

-The corresponding evaluation metrics can be output by running the evaluation framework by implementing the following command.
+The corresponding evaluation metrics can be output by implementing the following command to run the evaluation framework.

         python Evaluation_feature_selection_methods.py